 Everything You Need to Know About Types of Charging Ports

 As technology has evolved, so has the way in which we charge our devices.
-Early cellphones took around 10 hours to charge and would only last 30 minutes if you were lucky.
+Early cell phones took around 10 hours to charge and would only last 30 minutes if you were lucky.
 Now we have an abundance of devices and types of charging ports to help your device stay powered up.
 You can find out more about how to charge your phone faster today.

-However, rewind the clock and you would have been operating a cellphone with a car battery hooked up directly to the handset, a far cry from the portable charging solutions we have today.
+However, rewind the clock and you would have been operating a cell phone with a car battery hooked up directly to the handset, a far cry from the portable charging solutions we have today.
 Typically, most early cell phones were fixed into vehicles as they needed such a large amount of battery power to place a call.
 You can discover more about the most popular cell phones of the past via our comprehensive guide.

 Today, chargers aren’t just used to power up our cell phones.
 All manner of devices now require mains charging, from laptops and tablets to wearable tech and games console accessories.
 From the first pin chargers of the early popular handsets to the Qi wireless charging of today, the tech revolution has transformed charging over the past two decades.